lucia-auth/lucia/documentation/content/oauth/providers/linkedin.md

 ---
 title: "Linkedin"
-description: "Learn about using the Linkedin provider in Lucia OAuth integration"
+description: "Learn how to use the LinkedIn OAuth provider"
 ---

 OAuth integration for Linkedin.
 Refer to [Linkedin OAuth documentation](https:/.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow?tabs=HTTPS1) for getting the required credentials.
 Provider id is `linkedin`.